WebsterAntonia/goal-tracker/README.md

 # goal-tracker

-A Base Mini App for creating a goal and incrementing progress over time.
+`goal-tracker` is a Base Mini App for creating goals and incrementing progress over time.

-## Stack
-- Next.js App Router
-- TypeScript
-- Wagmi
-- Viem
+The app provides a simple structure for defining a goal, viewing goal details, tracking progress, and reviewing personal goal activity.

-## Routes
+## Overview
-- /
-- /create
-- /goals/[id]
-- /my
-- /insights